DyegoMaas/CleanArchitectureTemplate/README.md

 ## Examples

-This project comes packed with examples which implement services for a fictional dystopian library called Encyclopedia Galactica.
+This project comes packed with examples which implement services for a fictional library.

 The project specification can be found in the [docs here](docs/ProjectSpecifications.md).